 It is only over a long period of time that a stock price will approximate the intrinsic value of a business based on the actual business results.
 Over shorter periods of time, stock prices can be completely irrational, deviating significantly from the intrinsic value of a given business.

-According to Graham, the wise, long-term value investor will take advantage of an irrationally low price by buying and will take advantage of an irrationally high price by selling.
+According to Graham, the wise, long-term value investor will buy if the price get irrationally low and will sell if the price gets irrationally high.
 Most of the time, however, he will simply ignore the random daily gyrations of stock prices.
-Summarizing Graham’s lesson, Buffett wrote: “a market quote’s availability should never be turned into a liability whereby its periodic aberrations in turn formulate your judgments.”
+Summarizing Graham’s lesson, Buffett wrote:

-It is only over a period of roughly three to five years that the stock price of an individual business can be expected to track intrinsic value.
+It is only over a period of roughly 3 to 5 years—at a minimum—that the stock price of an individual business can be expected to track intrinsic value.

 Owning Stock is Owning Part of a Business

-The second key principle Buffett learned from Graham is that owning stock is owning part of a business.
 A share of stock is a fractional ownership claim on the entire business.
-Thus, if we can value the business – whether based on liquidation value or discounted cash flows – then we can value the stock.
+Thus, if you can value the business—whether based on liquidation value, net asset value, or discounted cash flows—then you can value the stock.

 As Miller explains, a company’s shares over the lifetime of a business will necessarily produce a return equal to the returns produced by that business.
 Any investor can enjoy the returns of a given business as long as they do not pay too high a price for the stock.

-Value investors focus on valuing businesses, and they do not worry about the largely unpredictable shorter term stock prices.
+Value investors focus on valuing businesses, and they do not worry about unpredictable shorter term stock prices.
 Buffett again:

 We don’t buy and sell stocks based upon what other people think the stock market is going to do (I never have an opinion) but rather upon what we think the company is going to do.
 The course of the stock market will determine, to a great degree, when we will be right, but the accuracy of our analysis of the company will largely determine whether we will be right.
 In other words, we tend to concentrate on what should happen, not when it should happen.

 Buffett stresses these lessons repeatedly.
 As Miller writes, stocks are not pieces of paper to trade back and forth.
 Stocks are claims on a business, and some of those businesses can be valued.
-We cannot predict when a stock price will approximate intrinsic value, but we know eventually that it will.
+We cannot predict when a stock price will approximate intrinsic value, but we know that it will in the long run.
 The market eventually gets it right.
 The proper focus for an investor is finding the right businesses at the right prices, without worrying about when an investment will work.

 Buffett learned from Graham that macro variables simply cannot be predicted.
-It’s just too hard to predict stock prices, interest rates, commodity prices, GDP, etc. Regarding the annual values of macro variables, Buffett was (and still is) extremely consistent in his opinion: “I don’t have the first clue.”
+It’s just too hard to forecast the stock market, interest rates, commodity prices, GDP, etc. Regarding the annual values of macro variables, Buffett was (and still is) extremely consistent in his opinion:

 All of Buffett’s experience over the past 65+ years has convinced him even more that such variables simply can’t be predicted from year to year with any sort of reliability.
 As Buffett wrote in 2014:

-The unpredictability of the stock market from year to year (along with other macro variables) is an extremely important lesson.
+The unpredictability of the stock market from year to year (along with other macro variables) is an extremely important lesson for investors.
 History is full of examples of highly intelligent people making these types of predictions, and being wrong.
 Miller notes:

-Buffett himself is one of the best examples of how unpredictable the stock market is.
-For most of the years when Buffett ran BPL – from the mid-1950’s until 1969 – Buffett often commented that he thought stocks were overvalued.
+Buffett himself is a good example of how unpredictable the stock market is.
+For most of the years when Buffett ran BPL—from the mid-1950’s until 1969—he often commented that he thought stocks were overvalued.
 But as a value investor, Buffett focused nearly all his time on finding individual stocks that were undervalued.
-Buffett kept writing that the stock market would decline, even though he didn’t know when.
+He kept writing that the stock market would decline, even though he didn’t know when.
 It turned out to take almost a decade from Buffett’s initial warning before the stock market actually did decline.
-Because Buffett stayed focused on individual stocks, his track record was stellar.
+Because he stayed focused on individual stocks, his track record was stellar.
 Had Buffett ever stopped focusing on individual stocks because he was worried about a stock market decline, he would have missed many years of excellent results.

 For the vast majority of investors, it is literally true that they would get the best long-term results if, after buying some decent investments (value investments or index funds), they completely forgot about these holdings.
 One study by Fidelity showed that the best performing of all their account holders literally forgot they had portfolios at all.